LeonarDev/Trybe/Exercises/fundamentals/block_04/4.2/readme.md

 5. Using for, find out what is the largest value contained in the array and print it;

 6. Find out how many odd values are in the array and print the result.
-If none exist, print the message: "no odd values ​​found";
+If none exist, print the message: "no odd values found";

 7. Using for, find out the lowest value contained in the array and print it;